 Social Studies Activities

 - Stay Current: Encourage your child to read news magazines for kids, such as Scholastic Kids.
-Ask them and talk to them about current events.
-Encourage them to share their opinion and ideas about the events.
+Ask and talk to her about current events.
+Encourage her to share her opinion and ideas about the events.

 - Compare Perspectives: Your child can interview a person who lived during an important historical or current event.
 Then read about the moment in a secondary source and compare the two perspectives.

 - Visit Historical Places: Visit both local and national historical landmarks.
-Local landmarks are particularly important as they will help your child relate to events which occurred near to his own home.
+Local landmarks are particularly important, as they will help your child relate to events that occurred near to her own home.